correctiv/child-labor-fatal-accidents-turkey/README.md

 # ppp-map
-CartoDB container for map visualisation of public-private partnerships in Germany.
+CartoDB container for a map visualisation of fatal accidents related to child labor in Turkey.

-Map was published as [part of an investigation with Die Welt](http://static.apps.welt.de/lesestueck/2015/Zinsjagd/).